Great Council of Mechelen: Origins and history

 In the Burgundian Netherlands, the councils initially travelled with the Duke.
 In 1473 Duke Charles the Bold decided to establish his council in a specific location, in Mechelen.
 The council took on the name of the Parliament of Mechelen.
 After Charles' death in 1477, this parliament was abolished by Charles' daughter Mary of Burgundy on the occasion of the issuing of the Great Privilege.
 This was the result of the constant struggle between the centralisation of the rulers and the particularism of the states.
 The French king was also against a parliament in Mechelen, as it would become a rival of the Parlement of Paris.
-Nonetheless, under Philip the Fair, the Great Council was again established in Mechelen in 1504, this time permanently, but without the addition of parliament to its name.
+Nonetheless, under Philip the Handsome, the Great Council was again established in Mechelen in 1504, this time permanently, but without the addition of parliament to its name.